 Green Flag Alert Me plugs into the car’s On-Board Diagnostics (OBD) port.
 From there, the matchbox-sized device monitors the car’s battery and electronic brain.
 This enables it to record changes such as the battery failing to hold its charge before the driver would ordinarily notice them.
 If it does see changes, Alert Me reports it to Green Flag over the mobile phone network.
-Green Flag then notifies the driver via a smartphone app or text message.
+Green Flag then notifies the driver via a smartphone app.
 Continue reading →

 Taking the Scenic Route is a celebration of going places and doing things by car that you wouldn’t ordinarily be able to get to.
 Such as a Scottish Highland Safari.
 As actor and TV presenter Joe Swash discovered, driving off-road takes a bit of getting used to.